Dr Isobel Kai-Hui Wang

 My research and teaching expertise lie in the areas of language learner strategies, second language vocabulary learning and teaching, intercultural communication, and language learner and teacher psychology.

-I joined the University of Edinburgh in August 2021, where I am currently Programme Director for the MSc TESOL.
-I lead the core course TESOL Methodology, which was nominated as an “Outstanding Course” in the EUSA Teaching Awards (2024–2025).
+I joined the University of Edinburgh in August 2021.
+From 2022 to 2025, I was the Programme Director for the MSc TESOL.
+I lead the core course TESOL Methodology, which was nominated as an “Outstanding Course” in the EUSA Teaching Awards (2024–2025, 2025-2026).
 I also teach on a range of other courses, including Investigating Individual Learner Differences, and supervise doctoral students.
-Since joining the University, I have been nominated annually as “Teacher of the Year” and was shortlisted as “Supervisor of the Year” in 2024–2025.
+Since joining the University, I have been nominated annually as “Teacher of the Year” and “Supervisor of the Year”.
+I was shortlisted as “Supervisor of the Year” in 2024–2025 and selected as the winner of the Supervisor of the Year 2025-2026.

 Prior to my current role, I was a Senior Research Fellow at the University of Graz (Austria), where I also contributed to teacher training.
 I previously lectured in Applied Linguistics at Nankai University (China) and have extensive experience teaching English as a foreign and second language in China and Canada.